danniel1205/tech-notes/general-knowledge-base/distributed-consensus/raft-distributed-consensus.md

 - Servers start up as follower
 - Leaders must send `heartbeats`(empty AppendEntries RPCs) to maintain authority
 - Followers expect to receive RPCs from leader
-  - If no RPCs from leader with `electionTimeout`(100-500ms), follower starts a new election
+  - If no RPCs from leader with `electionTimeout`(100-500ms), follower assumes leader has crashed and starts a new election.

 Election basics when a server starts an election:

-- Increment curent term
+- Increment current term
 - Change to `candidate` state
 - Vote for self
-- Send `RequestVote` RPCs to all other servers, retries until
+- Send `RequestVote` RPCs in parallel to all other servers, retries until
   - Receive votes from majority(`n /2 + 1`) of servers
     - Become leader
     - Send `heartbeats` to all other servers